-Twenty directors, coordinators, and Adult Education instructors [representing five of seven AEFLA subgrantee providers, two Tribal colleges, and Job Corps] participated in ANI Institute I during PY2017-18.
-(ANI's Institutes II & III will be delivered in PY2018-19.)
-South Dakota's investment in the ANI initiative was also reinforced with the purchase of textbooks, workbooks, reference materials, and classroom manipulatives [as utilized throughout the training].
+Twenty directors, coordinators, and Adult Education instructors [representing five of seven AEFLA subgrantee providers, two Tribal colleges, and Job Corps] participated in ANI Institute II & III during PY2018-19.
+South Dakota's investment in the ANI initiative was also reinforced with the previous purchase of textbooks, workbooks, reference materials, and classroom manipulatives [as utilized throughout the training].